bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 manual rather than come up with scenarios that a user would do.

-So I needed to steer it in a way where it first generates user scenarios based on the program's help, then make it generate questions that a user might ask to use the program.
+So I needed to steer it in a way where it first generates user scenarios based on the program's help, then make it generate questions within that context.

 As an extra bonus, I want it to at least be aware of adjacent commands too.
 So here's the prompt that survived a few rounds of testing: